yeshua453/website/docs/controls/textbutton.md

 ## Properties

+### `adaptive`

+If the value is `True`, an adaptive Button is created based on whether the target platform is iOS/macOS.

+On iOS and macOS, a [`CupertinoButton`](/docs/controls/cupertinobutton) is created, which matches the functionality and presentation of this button.
+On other platforms, a Material `TextButton` is created.

+The default value is `False`.

 ### `autofocus`

 True if the control will be selected as the initial focus.
 If there is more than one control on a page with autofocus set, then the first one added to the page will get focus.